tekumara/notes/setuptools.md

 `setup.py` determines which files are installed from the source dist.

-[`packages = find_packages()`](https://setuptools.readthedocs.io/en/latest/setuptools.html#id14) walks the target directory and finds any packages.
+[`packages = find_packages()`](https://setuptools.readthedocs.io/en/stable/setuptools.html#id14) walks the target directory and finds any packages.
+Packages are only recognized if they include an `__init__.py` file.
 You probably want to exclude tests otherwise they will be included in the source dist, and installed into site-packages, eg:

 ```
 packages=find_packages(exclude=["tests"]),